-Low calorie dieting is a tricky situation and one best handled working with a nutritionist.
-They can help you cycle your calories back to a safe place so you can eat more, and lose weight!
+Dieting below resting metabolism results in plateaus and is best handled working with a nutritionist.
+They can help you bring your calories back to a safe place so you can eat more, and lose weight.

 Stress impacts hormones, which as I stated earlier effects you’re ability to lose weight.
-In my FREE 5 Common Weight Loss Mistakes Training, I share how chronic stress increases cortisol which increases fat storage.
-If you’re eating healthy and not losing weight, then stress may be the culprit.
+In my weight loss training, I share how fat loss hormones impact weight loss.
+Stress also impacts these hormones (insulin, leptin and Ghrelin).
+If you’re eating healthy and not losing weight, then these hormones may be affected by stress and stress can come from over exercising too.
 Reducing emotional, physical and psychological stress, sleeping more and decreasing caffeine intake can go a long way in seeing movement in the scale.